 citizens of Nashville-Davidson County.
 The Over the years, the Probation Department has become more endepartment is responsible for providing the gaged in the community.
 We utilize staff expertise to provide information to clients on traffic and safety education, available community treatment resources, and started a job initiative program with local businesses.
 The department has held 2 job fairs that resulted in 20+ probationers being hired.
-To help lessen the struggle for school students, the Probation Department hosted a https://gscourtprobation.nashville.gov
+To help lessen the struggle for school students, the Probation Department hosted a of help for probationers who have critical needs.
+We recognize https://gscourtprobation.nashville.gov